NASA World Wind, Public domain, via Wikimedia Commons

 About Cleveland Hopkins International Airport

 Cleveland Hopkins International Airport (IATA: CLE, ICAO: KCLE, FAA LID: CLE) is a city-owned international airport in Cleveland, Ohio, United States, and is the primary airport serving Greater Cleveland and Northeast Ohio.
-It is the largest and busiest airport in the state, as well as the 43rd-busiest airport in the U.S. by passenger numbers.
+It is the largest and busiest airport in the state, as well as in the top fifty largest airports in the U.S. by passenger numbers.
 Located in Cleveland's Hopkins neighborhood 9 miles (14 km) southwest of Downtown Cleveland, it is adjacent to the Glenn Research Center, one of NASA's ten major field centers.

 The airport has been at the forefront of several innovations that are now commonplace.
 It was the first airport with an air traffic control tower and a two-level design separating arrivals from departures.
 It was also the first airport in North America to be directly connected with a rail transit line.